 // MY NAME IS DANIELAnd after years of dreaming I've sold everything I own and set off on the open road.
 I've made this site as a sort of photo journal of my travels.
 The map shows where I've been (red), where I've stayed a month or more (yellow), and where I plan to go (white).
 And so, armed with little more than a backpack, a camera, and a dream, I now take the road less traveled by.
 So it goes.

 KUALA LUMPUR MALAYA I arrived in Malaysia via the capital, Kuala Lumpur.
-One realizes quite quickly that given its central location in Asia and colonial history as a major trading stop, this is a very diverse nation.
+Given it's colonial history, Malaysia is a very diverse nation.
 In Kuala Lumpur the breakdown is roughly 50% Malay, 25% Chinese, 8% Indian, and 11% Indigenous Tribes.
-As far as religion, the country as a whole is about 60% Muslim, 20% Buddhist, 10% Christian, 7% Hindu, and 2% Taoist/Chinese Folk Religion.
-So you'll see below photos of Hindu Temples, Mosques, Churches, and cool trains (the best religion, of course).
+The country is about 60% Muslim, 20% Buddhist, 10% Christian, 7% Hindu, and 2% Taoist/Chinese Folk Religion.
+So you'll see below photos of Hindu Temples, Mosques, Churches, and cool trains.
 You'll also see the pod hostel where I stayed, designed like living quarters on a starship.
-Everyone gets their own pod, with key card access, all sorts of cool buttons inside, and a small table that folds out of the wall.
+You get your own pod, with key card access, all sorts of cool buttons to push inside, and a small table that folds out of the wall.

-KOTA KINABALU SABAH I didn't stay in Kuala Lumpur long.
-Partly because it was just a stopover on my way to Indonesia and partly because it's not as pedestrian friendly as I would like and therefor not very enjoyable to walk around and explore (but parts of it are nice).
-So I went to Indonesia for a while, then flew to the island of Borneo, which is divided between Indonesia, Malaysia, and Brunei.
-I went to the Malaysian side of Borneo, first to the city of Kota Kinabalu in the state of Sabah.
+KOTA KINABALU SABAH From Kuala Lumpur I went to Indonesia for a while, then flew to the island of Borneo, which is divided between Indonesia, Malaysia, and Brunei.
+I went to the Malaysian side, first to the city of Kota Kinabalu in the state of Sabah.
 Malaysia is a federation of 13 states, with two of them on the island of Borneo.
-Those two states have more autonomy than the other states, and even have their own immigration controls which is enforced even on citizens of the other states.
-Since 2010 there's even been growing calls for indepedence as residents of Borneo, which has a much higher population of indigenous tribes (and a lot more natural resources), feel exploited by the federal government back on Peninsular Malayasia.
+Those two states have more autonomy than the other states, and even have their own immigration controls.
+Since 2010 there's even been growing calls for indepedence.

 KINABATANGAN RIVER SABAH What I really came to see in Borneo, however, was the nature.
 So I flew from Kota Kinabalu to the more remote eastern side of the island and stayed at a river lodge on the Kinabatangan River.
 You can see the lodge I stayed below.
 Included in the stay was a boat ride every morning and every afternoon to spot wildlife, as well as a night walk through the jungle.
 Amazing food was also included.
 Borneo has some of the highest concentrations of wildlife in the world, though much of it is under threat from mass deforestation to grow palm tree plantations for palm oil.